JoseBambora/ProjetoCG/code/src/TinyXML/README.md

-The code in thid folder is from: https://github.com/leethomason/tinyxml2
+The code in this folder is from: https://github.com/leethomason/tinyxml2